 Great lips can really set off your style, but what's the best way to choose and apply lipstick or gloss?
 There are definitely a few do's and don't's when it comes to getting great looking lips.
-Let's explore a few insider beauty tips that makeup artists swear by.
+Ahead, watch celebrity makeup artist Matin's lipstick tutorial, plus 15 pro application tips to incorporate into your lipstick routine.

 Choose a Focal Point